QuTech-Delft/OpenSquirrel/README.md

 ## Editable installation

-Run the following command in the root directory of `OpenSquirrel`
+To perform an editable install, run the following command in the root directory of `OpenSquirrel` with the `-e` flag
 ```shell
 $ pip install -e .
 ```